8ctopus/sciter-components/README.md

 ### basics

-Components all extend on `Element`. `Element` contains the following methods that are useful for components:
+Components all extend on the `Element` class. `Element` contains the following methods that are useful for components:

 - content(vnode) - replace element content by vnode
 - element.patch(vnode[, onlyChildren:true]) - patches content of the element by vnode using rules of React[or].
 If second parameter is true, the function patches only children but not the element itself.